How to Get a Stationery Trading License in Dubai

 Step 4: Submit and Pay

 Submit your application through the free zone's business setup portal or via an authorised business setup consultant.
-Licence fees vary depending on the package selected.
+License fees vary depending on the package selected.
 Government registration fees, name reservation charges, and visa costs are typically itemised separately.

 Compliance and Ongoing Requirements